wassname/Volt/mjc_notes.md

 It looks like that one nice figure was picked as momentum with the right timeframe.

 The cross correlatioon one is interesting.
 But I would like to a see a timeseies showing what i learnt from each.

+# 2022-07-17 21:07:50

+Tried again

+It seems hard to get it to capture the vol in stock data with a differen't freq.

+It's quite finicky to get each stage correct.